1.

 and Vincristine (PCV) chemotherapy

 Anaplastic oligodendrogliomas are chemotherapy-sensitive tumors.
-A phase III study (EORTC 26951) evaluated the addition of adjuvant PCV x 6 cycles with RT vs. RT alone (59.4 Gy).
+A phase III study (EORTC 26951) evaluated the benefit of adding adjuvant PCV x 6 cycles with RT vs. RT alone (59.4 Gy) to this cohort of patients.
 A total of 368 patients were enrolled.
 The overall survival favored the RT/PCV group (42.3 vs. 30.6 mo; HR=0.75).

 Gliomas that harbored the 1p/19q codeletion had a better prognosis.